simorgh1/docker/pi-hole/Readme.md

 #### Setup

-*I am using docker toolbox and VirtualBox in Windows 10 home.*
+*I am using [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) in Windows 10 home.*

-Please update the script and use your TZ and WEBPASSWORD env variables.
+Please update the run-pihole script and use your TZ and WEBPASSWORD env variables.

 Start the default docker-machine if not already started